 Every year we ask a few communities to tell us more about themselves, their story, their passion and their struggles.

-Jill Weber works at 24-7 Prayer as Director of Spiritual Formation.
-She is also the Global Convenor of the Order of the Mustard Seed, a lay ecumenical religious order.
-Jill is a trained spiritual director and writer.
+Jill Weber has established and led new monastic communities since 2001 in Canada and the UK.
+She is also the Global Convenor of the Order of the Mustard Seed, 24-7 Prayer’s lay, ecumenical religious order, and is a spiritual director and writer.

 Bedding is included.